Panasonic: Other

-Panasonic has been a top level sponsor of the Olympic Games since the Seoul Olympics in 1988.
+Between 1988 and 2024, Panasonic was a top level sponsor of the Olympic Games.

 Panasonic was the official partner and sponsor of the Boston Celtics from 1975 to 1989, along with Technics.
 Various Panasonic ads appeared at the old Boston Garden during the 1980s.

-On September 8, 2016, Panasonic was unveiled as the title sponsor for the new Jaguar Formula E team.
+Panasonic is the current sponsor for the ride Monsters, Inc. Ride & Go Seek at Tokyo Disneyland Park.
+It opened in 2009.

-On February 14, 2017, Panasonic was unveiled as the main sponsor of Lega Basket Serie A, the highest professional basketball league in Italy and one of the top ranked national domestic league in Europe.
+On 14 February 2017, Panasonic was unveiled as the main sponsor of Lega Basket Serie A, the highest professional basketball league in Italy and one of the top ranked national domestic league in Europe.

-Panasonic currently sponsors Japanese IndyCar Series driver Takuma Sato in his Rahal Letterman Lanigan Racing car.

 Environmental record

 Panasonic is ranked in joint 11th place (out of 16) in Greenpeace's Guide to Greener Electronics, which ranks electronics manufacturers on policies and practices to reduce their impact on the climate, produce greener products and make their operations more sustainable.
 The company is one of the top scorers on the Products criteria, praised for its good product life cycles and the number of products which are free from polyvinyl chloride plastic (PVC).
 It also scores maximum points for the energy efficiency of its products with 100 percent of its TVs meeting the latest Energy Star standards and exceeding the standby power requirement.

 However, Panasonic's score is let down by its low score on the Energy criteria, with the Guide stating it must focus on planned reductions of greenhouse gases (GHG), set targets to reduce GHG emissions by at least 30% by 2015 and increase renewable energy use by 2020.

 In 2014, an article in The Guardian reported that Panasonic will compensate its expatriate workers in China a "hazard pay" as compensation for the chronic air pollution they are subjected to as they work.

 In 2020, Panasonic joined WIPO GREEN as an official partner in an effort to address climate change.

-In February 2022, the Wall Street Journal reported that Panasonic got its highest-emitting Chinese factory to “virtually net zero” carbon dioxide.
+In February 2022, the Wall Street Journal reported that Panasonic got its highest-emitting Chinese factory to "virtually net zero" carbon dioxide.